FelixLoether/blog-project/README.md

 - Flask-Markdown

 ## License
-Licensed under the MIT licence.
+Licensed under the MIT license.
 See the file LICENSE for further information.